pensjonatus/flash-fiction/blog/help-me-rhonda.md

 ---
-title: 'Help Me, Rhonda'
+title: Help Me, Rhonda
 date: '2014-03-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Jim thought he could find his way in a European city but he did not take into